API Testing Under Continuous Integration and Continuous Delivery

 We can hope for the best, but given the monolithic nature of the API, we might not get what we hope for.
 When faced with a monolithic architecture, whether in an API or a standalone application, the risks are high.
-The way to reduced risk is break up the monolith.
+The way to reduced risk is to break up the monolith.
 The trend in modern API architecture is to use microservices.

 Segmenting an API into Autonomous Microservices

-A microservice is a discrete resource that is well encapsulated, autonomous and responsible for its own well-being.
+A microservice is a discrete resource that is well encapsulated, autonomous and responsible for its well-being.
 Figure 3, below shows the example Blogs API refactored so that each URL for a given resource uses a distinct microservice.

-Figure 3: In a microservice based architecture a URL in an API (3) forwards a request onto a URL associated with a resource that is completely autonomous and responsible for its own wellbeing (4).
+Figure 3: In a microservice based architecture a URL in an API (3) forwards a request onto a URL associated with a resource that is completely autonomous and responsible for its wellbeing (4).

 A mentioned above, a microservice is completely autonomous.
-Autonomy means the the microservice has everything it needs to do work.
-For example, using the feature request to make it so that the service /v1/photos has the ability to convert a color photo to black and white, all the logic required to perform the operation resides within the microservice.
+Autonomy means the microservice has everything it needs to do work.
+For example, using the feature request to make it so that the service /v1/photos can convert a color photo to black and white, all the logic required to perform the operation resides within the microservice.
 If more worker processes are required to get the operation to happen, how and when the worker is implemented is the business of the microservice.
 Keeping the service available 24/7 is the responsibility of the microservice.
-If the microservice needs to use its own load balancer, then so be it.
+If the microservice needs to use its load balancer, then so be it.
 All that matters is that the microservice meets the conditions of its service level agreement.